ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 ...
 ```

-As we can see, the reason of the exit state - adress already in use.
+As we can see, the reason for the exit state - the address is already in use.
-Our address already in use by our other container.
+The Nginx container tries to use the port that is already in use by another (first) Nginx other container.

-We received this error because we run two pods which require an access to the same port on our server.
-This was done by specifying
+We received this error because we run two Nginx applications that use the same host.
+That was done by specifying
 ```
 ...
 spec: